Management Science and Engineering Program

 and PHYSICS 43 Electricity and Magnetism (AP Physics C credit may be used) 4 units, S

-- Plus additional Math and/or Science Elective from SoE approved list (Fig. 3-2), or PSYCH 50, or PSYCH 70 to reach a total of 44 units
+- Plus up to 13 units of additional Math, Science, or Statistics electives from SoE approved list (see Approved Courses page), or PSYCH 50, or PSYCH 70 to reach a total of 44 units

 Electives may not repeat material from any other requirement.
 AP/IB credit for Chemistry, Mathematics, and Physics may be used.